-A test that shows if you have an ongoing infection should be taken no later than five days after you start to experience symptoms, because it is at the beginning of the illness that you have the greatest amount of virus in your body.
+A test that you book through a health care provider shows if you have an ongoing infection and should be taken no later than five days after you start to experience symptoms.
+It is at the beginning of the illness that you have the greatest amount of virus in your body.
 While waiting for your test results, you need to stay at home and avoid close contact with others.

 You do not need to get tested if the symptoms have a clear cause that you recognise, such as migraines or allergies.

 If you have been vaccinated against COVID-19 in the past few days and experience symptoms that are common side effects after a vaccination you do not need to get tested if the symptoms disappear within 24 hours.
 Common side effects are tiredness, fever, chills, muscle pain, and headache.
 Stay at home as long as you have symptoms.
 If your symptoms persist for more than 24 hours you should get tested for COVID-19.